L-Theanine for Dogs [Supplement Guide 2024]

 L-Theanine can promote better sleep

-Due to the anti-anxiety properties of L-Theanine, dogs can feel more at ease during sleep.
-L-Theanine can reduce the sleep-disrupting effects of stress, making it easier for your dog to fall asleep.
+Due to the anti-anxiety and calming properties of L-Theanine, dogs can feel more at ease during sleep.
+L-Theanine can reduce the sleep-disrupting effects of stress and other medications, making it easier for your dog to fall asleep.

 Is L-Theanine Safe for Dogs?